learn-co-curriculum/phase-4-displaying-associated-data/README.md

 ## Introduction

 In this section, we're going to be building out an API for an exciting new
 business: AirBudNB, a website for renting dog houses.
-The two models we have to represent our application's data are **dog houses** and **reviews**: a dog house has many reviews, and each review belongs to one dog house.
+We are using two models to represent our application's data: **dog houses** and **reviews**.
+A dog house has many reviews, and each review belongs to one dog house.

 ```txt